 6 TOP TIPS ON How to Work with PR Agencies

 Check if you’ve worked with the PR before

-If an opportunity is posted on social media and the PR is looking for new bloggers check if you’ve worked together before, or at least attempt to check.
-As a blogger I keep a spreadsheet of all previous campaigns I’ve worked on including dates, links, contact email addresses and payment and this means I can generally always tell if I meet the requirements of the opp.
-The number of people I encounter who would email and not remember we’d worked together (sometimes when it was only a matter of weeks ago) was worrying.
+If an opportunity is posted on social media and the PR is looking for new bloggers.
+Check if you’ve worked together before, or at least attempt to check.
+As a blogger I keep a spreadsheet of all previous campaigns I’ve worked on.
+Including dates, links, contact email addresses and payment.
+This means I can generally always tell if I meet the requirements of the opp.
+The number of people I encounter who would email and not remember we’d worked together.
+Sometimes when it was only a matter of weeks ago, was worrying.

 Re-check your DA if asked for it